spoleto-software/Spoleto.SMS/README.md

 - ``smsService``: The instance of the ``ISmsService`` which this method extends.

 - ``phoneNumber``: The target phone number for which an SMS provider needs to be picked.
-Must be provided as a non-null string.
+Must be provided as a non-null and non-empty string.

 - ``returnDefaultIfNotFound`` (optional): A boolean flag indicating whether to return the default provider in case none is found specifically for the given phone number.
 Defaults to true.